HogoFrogo/HogoFrogo/Story.md

 ## Story
 ### Intro
-Once upon a time there was a little frog named <player_name> that wanted some adventure.
-One day his house lands somewhere and he explores the new land.
+Once upon a time there was a small town frog named Mr. Croak.
+Mr. Croak was just a kid when he felt the need to explore the new lands he heard about so much.
+His friend, Sad Frog, liked this idea and proposed they go out on a field trip.
+They were so excited about the journey, they even packed up lunch.
+Sadly, a while after embarking on their journey, Sad Frog froze.
+He started looking around in panic and started sweating profusely.
+Before Mr. Croak could ask him about the issue, he bolted off.
+Our small town frog friend has therefore decided to follow him.

 ### Zeroth level
-#### The Journey To Help The World
-Player jumps out from a box or something.
-Empty level without any enemies.
+#### On the path to Sad Frog
+Mr. Croak: What has gotten into him?
+I must
+A pretty safe area with scarce amount of enemies.
 Player is directed to learn basic movement controls and just get used to them and reach the end of level where sad frog is waiting.
-Player arrives in an empty level with controls help to learn basic movement.
-When he arrives at the end of map he meets a sad black rain frog.
 Dialog:
 P: Hello there!
 I'm <player_name>!
 N: Hello <player_name>! :(